I’m interested in Fulbright. Where should I begin?

 Can I edit my application after my campus interview?

 Yes!
 After your campus interview, we will un-submit your application back into your management.
 You can then make any changes you’d like to your online application before final submission.
 This is also a good time to upload your official transcript if you have not already done so and ensure all letters of recommendation and evaluations are in.

 Do you take drop-in appointments?

 Since Fulbright advisement is so time intensive, we do not take drop-in appointments.
-However, you are welcome to email us with a question or schedule an appointment with an advisor after you have watched or attended at least one Fulbright Information Session.
+However, you are welcome to email us with a question or schedule an appointment with an advisor after you have watched or attended the Fulbright Writing Workshop Series.
 Schedule an appointment by completing an AHF Intake Survey.